SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 * There's no restriction on what we can do with the constructor of the object; only on its public methods.
 This will give us some flexibility in how we implement the solution.
 * We have directions and turn methods, so turning is implied
 * We have the ability to move forward and backward across x and y coordinates based on direction
+* We'll need to thoroughly test the logic
 * We'll have to do some sort of check on the count of presents as we drop them.

 This can start to feel overwhelming, or we might have an idea of how we want to jump in.
 However, we'll want to think about the simplest things we can test first, just to get some momentum and avoid getting ahead of ourselves.